 Summary of the safety profile

-The safety profile comes from 4 510 patients exposed to tocilizumab in clinical trials; the majority of these patients were participating in RA studies (n = 4 009), while the remaining experience comes from GCA (n = 149), pJIA (n = 240) and sJIA (n = 112) studies.
+The safety profile comes from 4 510 patients exposed to tocilizumab in clinical trials; the majority of these patients were participating in adult RA trials (n = 4 009), while the remaining experience comes from GCA (n = 149), pJIA (n = 240) and sJIA (n = 112) trials.
 The safety profile of tocilizumab across these indications remains similar and undifferentiated.

-The most commonly reported Adverse reactions were upper respiratory tract infections, nasopharyngitis, headache, hypertension and increased ALT.
+The most commonly reported adverse reactions were upper respiratory tract infections, nasopharyngitis, headache, hypertension and increased ALT.

 The most serious adverse reactions were serious infections, complications of diverticulitis, and hypersensitivity